Ganga Expressway: Route Map, Cost, Real Estate Impact and other Details

 Ganga Expressway Route Map

-It is a crucial expressway which passes through 12 important districts of Uttar Pradesh.
+It is a very important expressway which passes through 12 important districts of Uttar Pradesh.
 It improves connectivity and significantly boosts the regions along the expressway.

 The smooth connectivity between the eastern and western parts of UP will bring infrastructural and economic growth to these regions.